hyperstack-org/hyperstack/docs/action_cable_quickstart.md

 #### 2 Add ReactRb

-If you have not already installed the `reactrb` and `reactive-record` gems, then do so now using the [reactrb-rails-generator](https://github.com/reactrb/reactrb-rails-generator) gem.
+If you have not already installed the `hyper-react` and `reactive-record` gems, then do so now using the [reactrb-rails-generator](https://github.com/hyper-react/reactrb-rails-generator) gem.

 - add `gem 'reactrb-rails-generator'` to your gem file (in the development section)
 - run `bundle install`
-- run `rails g reactrb:install --all` (make sure to use the --all option)
+- run `rails g hyper-react:install --all` (make sure to use the --all option)
 - run `bundle update`

 #### 3 Add the synchromesh gem

 - ~~add `gem 'synchromesh'` to your gem file~~
-- add `gem 'synchromesh', git: 'https://github.com/reactrb/synchromesh', branch: 'authorization-policies'`
+- add `gem 'synchromesh', git: 'https://github.com/hyper-react/synchromesh', branch: 'authorization-policies'`
 - then `bundle install`
 - and in `app/views/components.rb` add `require 'synchromesh'`
  immediately below`require 'reactive-record'`

 #### 4 Set the transport

-Once you have reactrb installed then add this initializer:
+Once you have hyper-react installed then add this initializer:
 ```ruby
 #config/initializers/synchromesh.rb
 Synchromesh.configuration do |config|